This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A lawyer specializing in disability rights will know what to do and can give you the best chance of helping your child.
 Without this guiding expertise, you may make mistakes that will damage your case.

-Finding the Best Louisiana Cerebral Palsy Lawyer
+How to Find a Louisiana Cerebral Palsy Lawyer

-While a lawyer can be your best guide and advocate, helping you make important decisions, and fighting for your child’s future, not all legal professionals are right for the job.
+While a lawyer can be your best guide and advocate, helping you make important decisions and fighting for your child’s future, not all legal professionals are right for the job.

 You cannot settle for a general lawyer or even a general personal injury lawyer.
-They don’t have the expertise or experience needed to win malpractice and disability rights cases.
+They don’t have the expertise or experience to win malpractice and disability rights cases.

 As you search for a lawyer, look for one that specializes in the kinds of cases you need to bring: medical malpractice, birth injuries, disabilities, and cerebral palsy.